Passenger-Miles per Gallon

 Mass transit in the United States includes buses, bus rapid transit, trolleys, rail, and ferries.
 Transit buses are particularly well-suited for alternative fuels, and more than 40% run on these lower-emissions, cost-saving options.
 Since mass transit vehicles can carry more passengers, they have the potential to achieve a higher passenger-mile per gallon.

-Ridership indicates the strength and success of mass transit.
-Higher ridership reduces vehicle miles traveled (VMT) and fuel used by private vehicles.
+Ridership determines the quality and impact of mass transit.
+Higher ridership leads to increased service frequency and efficiency through reduction in vehicle miles traveled (VMT) and fuel used by private vehicles.
 Vehicle fleet managers, corporate decision makers, and public transportation planners can use the following strategies to build strong ridership.

 Employee passes and transit subsidies are effective incentives for corporate decision makers to build mass transit ridership, conserve fuel, and reduce VMT.
 Employers with mass transit incentives can gain recognition for environmentally beneficial practices and may save money by reducing transportation and parking costs.
 Employer compensation for transit may have tax benefits.
 Learn more about such commuting benefits from the U.S. Internal Revenue Service.